Learning with Free Object Segments for Long-Tailed Instance Segmentation: Experiments

-\mypara{Main results.} We summarize the main results of instance segmentation on LVIS v1 in \autoref{tab:main}.
-We validate \ourmethod on two different base models and compare to the state-of-the-art data augmentation method~\cite{ghiasi2020simple}. \ourmethod achieves consistently gains against the baseline models and outperforms simple copy-paste on all groups of categories.
-With ample images that can be acquired easily online, even noisy labels without any human efforts could fundamentally improve long-tailed instance segmentation, in comparison to simple copy-paste that uses accurate masks.
-We also note that \ourmethod is more effective when the baseline is already re-balanced (\eg, MosaicOS in \autoref{tab:main} bottom and \autoref{tab:sota}), while simple copy-paste can hardly improve upon it due to the lack of training examples.

 \mypara{State-of-the-art comparison.} We compare to the state-of-the-art methods for long-tailed instance segmentation in \autoref{tab:sota}.
-The proposed \ourmethod method obtains comparable or even better results, especially for rare object categories.
-For instance, \ourmethod outperforms all the other methods except Seesaw loss~\cite{wang2020seesaw}, which is implemented with a different framework~\cite{mmdetection} and trained with a stronger scheduler.
+The proposed \ourmethod method achieves comparable or even better results, especially for rare object categories.
+For example, \ourmethod outperforms all the other methods except Seesaw loss~\cite{wang2020seesaw}, which is implemented with a different framework~\cite{mmdetection} and trained with a stronger scheduler.
+(We provide further comparisons in this aspect in the supplementary.)